 Adios Amour, written by Tom Springfield is recorded and released by Jose Feliciano.

 stated on the sleeve).
 This album concentrates on self-composed material.
-The duet "Morning Please Don't Come" which Philips
+The album included the duet "Morning Please Don't Come"

 Photo: At the wedding of Mike Hurst to Sarah Hearne in the 1960's, Tom (second left), Dusty Springfield, Mike Hurst, Sarah Hearne.

 You find the lyrics for all the recorded songs by The Seekers, including those written and produced by Tom, on Richard Veit's site

 at bearspace.baylor.edu/Richard_Veit/www/the_seekers .
 This site also has links to a number of other sites related to The Seekers.

 You can find the chords to some of the songs that Tom wrote for the Seekers on my site, here.

 Tom writes and produces two singles for The Pattersons, 'I Don't Want To Be a Memory' and co-writes the following single 'Montego Bay'.

 1954: Tom, still then known as Dion, has been assigned to the Intelligence Corps. depot in Maresfield, Sussex for National Service.
 Alan Willey writes: "He was very fond of Latin American music at the time and said he had had a band called the Pedini Brothers before being called up.
 He had a four string guitar with him and I had a six string.
 Another soldier, Arthur Silmon, had a nylon strung guitar and we got together to play some latin style songs which Dion sang in Spanish.
 We recorded two songs (direct to disc) at a small studio in Brighton.
 To my lasting regret I could not afford a copy out of my army pay of four shillings a day, but one song was El Cangacero (The Bandit) and the other was, I think, written by Dion and called Magdelena.
 Wonder if he still has a copy?"